Richard C. Blum

-Early life and education
+Early life

 Blum was born in San Francisco, California, to a Jewish family.
 He was the son of Louise (Hirsch) and Herbert Blum, who sold robes and raincoats.
 He attended San Francisco public schools.
 He received his Bachelor of Science in business administration in 1958 and a Master of Business Administration in 1959 from the Haas School of Business of the University of California, Berkeley.

 In the 1970s, Blum supported then Mayor of San Francisco George Moscone.
 After Moscone's assassination, Blum supported the new mayor Dianne Feinstein; they married in 1980.
 Blum had three daughters from his first marriage to Andrea Schwartz Blum.

 Career

 Blum joined investment brokerage Sutro & Co. at the age of 23, becoming a partner before age 30.
 At Sutro, Blum led a partnership that acquired Ringling Bros. and Barnum & Bailey Circus for $8 million, selling it to Mattel four years later for $40 million.
 On the back of this deal Blum started in business for himself in 1975, founding what is now Blum Capital Partners; a stake in URS Corp. was one of its first investments.

 Blum founded Blum Capital in 1975.
 Blum previously served as chairman of the board of directors of CB Richard Ellis, as well as serving as director on the boards of directors of three other portfolio companies: Fairmont Raffles Holdings International Ltd., Current Media, L.L.C., and Myer Pty Ltd. in Australia.
 Blum co-founded Newbridge Capital in 1994.

 Blum served on the boards of multiple companies, including Northwest Airlines Corporation, Glenborough Realty Trust, Inc., Korea First Bank, URS Corporation, and National Education Corporation.
 Blum was the founder and chairman of the American Himalayan Foundation and was Honorary Consul to Mongolia and Nepal.
 Blum was also a member of the advisory board of Berkeley's Haas School of Business.

 On March 12, 2002, Blum was appointed by California Governor Gray Davis to a 12-year term as one of the Regents of the University of California.
+He was reappointed to another 12-year term in 2014 by Governor Jerry Brown.

-On April 25, 2009, at talk featuring the 14th Dalai Lama, Berkeley Chancellor Robert Birgenau presented Blum with the Berkeley Medal, the university's top honor.
+On April 25, 2009, at a talk featuring the 14th Dalai Lama, Berkeley Chancellor Robert Birgenau presented Blum with the Berkeley Medal, the university's top honor.
 The talk was sponsored by his American Himalayan Foundation and the Blum Center for Developing Economies at Berkeley.

 Blum was also the primary owner of Career Education Corporation until 2015 and served on the boards of the CB Richard Ellis (chairman), Newbridge Capital (co-chairman), and Blum Capital.